Bank Holiday delivery & collection

 Man lying in bed with migraine

-It’s normal to get a headache from time to time, but if you’re regularly having pain in the head, and it’s preventing you from going about your day as normal, you may be experiencing migraines
+It’s normal to get a headache from time to time.
+If however, you’re regularly having pain in your head that may be preventing you from going about your day, you may be experiencing migraines.
+You could find your mental health and general well being are being impacted as well.

 What is a migraine?

-A migraine isn’t just like a normal headache.
-It’s much more painful, and is usually felt on just one side.
-It’s also commonly accompanied by other symptoms including nausea, vomiting, and sensitivity to light and sound.
+A migraine isn’t like a normal headache.
+It’s commonly accompanied by other symptoms including nausea, vomiting, and sensitivity to light and sound.
+If your migraine is painful, the pain is usually felt on just one side.

 When you’re having a migraine you’ll probably find that you can’t carry on with normal activities, and you might have to lie down in a darkened room.
 The symptoms will normally continue for several hours, but might last for as long as three days, after which you may feel extremely tired.